 Move briskly from end to end and concentrate throughout

 Helmsley Bowling Club welcomes new players and it does not matter how inexperienced you are or even if you have never picked up a wood in your life before.
 We have experienced bowlers who will show you the basic principles of the game.
-You can simply come along first for a trial to see if bowling might be your thing.
+You can simply come along first for a free trial to see if bowling might be your thing.
 Just give our Secretary a ring and arrangements will be made.

 On the green you must wear flat smooth soled shoes and we do have a few pairs available if you do not have any and we have various sizes of woods for you to use too so initially there would be no cost to you.
 If you decide not to take up bowling you have lost nothing BUT bowling at Helmsley gives you gentle exercise in beautiful surroundings with the opportunity to meet new people and make friends.
 Why not come along and try it.

 There is a lane near Helmsley Castle called Bowling Lane which may indicate that bowling has been practised in Helmsley for many years but no records have yet been found to substantiate this.

 However, in 1942 the then Lord Feversham made a small section of a hay meadow off Baxtons Lane, adjacent to the existing Recreation Ground, available for use as a bowling green with a small clubhouse in one corner.
 A nominal rent of one shilling was paid to the Estate office once per year.
 The green is still there today although many of improvements and extensions have been made over the years.
 Subsequently, to provide a lasting memory to his father a keen supporter of swimming and sports activities for the youth of Ryedale, Lord Feversham, donated the remainder of the hay meadow to the town on which a swimming pool, cricket pavilion and new Bowling Clubhouse were built from public donations at a cost of £25,176.